 A still burgeoning scene

 If Tbilisi has no shortage of potential, it is its lack of infrastructure that is missing.
 An essential step: it has had its own fashion week since 2015, sponsored by Mercedes-Benz’s big money.
-More than just a week of fashion shows, it is an organization that offers a platform to these isolated creators, who are also supported in elaborating their development strategy.
+More than just a succesion of shows, the organization offers a platform to these isolated creators, who also gain support in elaborating their development strategy.
 This assistance is all the more valuable when many are self-taught.

-Thus, several obstacles remain before Tbilisi can fully achieve the influence it deserves.
+Thus, several limits remain before Tbilisi can fully achieve the influence it deserves.
 Yet, it remains animated by an unprecedented energy, a post-modern version of the 60s Swinging London, which has everything it takes to overcome the obstacles blocking its path.
-Without a doubt, we have not finished seeing it on our radars…. •
+Without a doubt, we have not finished seeing it on our radars… •